burgesQ/docker-php-ldap/README.md

 # docker-ldap-php

-# Part One : Install docker
+# Install docker

 You'll need both [docker-machine](https://docs.docker.com/machine/install-machine/#install-machine-directly) and [docker-compose](https://docs.docker.com/compose/install/) on your machine.

 Before running the docker, please ensure that any service are running on both port 80 and 389 of your host machine.

-# Part Two : How to use the stack
+# How to use the stack

 ## 1. Build the docker images
 ```